amrit110/master-thesis/doc/mnist_detection.md

 ```
 ### Testing ###
 The network accuracy is tested with the `evaluateError()` function, taking
-arguments `validation` or `test`.
+arguments `'validation'` or `'test'`.
 Training cost can be plotted with function
 `plotCost()`.

 The file `plotfunc_cuda.lua` contains various functions used to test the